-Trevor Sather, director of barristers' chambers website agency Square Eye, explains why a brief is crucial to the success of any web project and outlines the key information you need to include
+David Gilroy, managing director at website and e-marketing supplier Conscious, explains why a brief is crucial to the success of any web project and outlines the key information you need to include.
+(Updated 13 February 2020)

 A comprehensive brief is essential for the success of any website project.
 The brief helps potential suppliers understand exactly what you are looking for and what they need to deliver.